Parking and Transportation

 Vacation Periods

-The parking policy is in effect throughout the entire calendar year and citations are consistently issued in accordance with this policy.
-During semester breaks only (December/January break, Thanksgiving break and spring break), students wishing to leave a vehicle on campus must notify Public Safety and Facilities Services with their vehicle information.
+The parking policy is in effect throughout the entire calendar year, and citations are consistently issued in accordance with this policy.
+During semester breaks only (December/January break, Thanksgiving break and spring break), students wishing to leave a vehicle on campus may do so only if they are a resident student.
 At that time, students will be informed of the designated parking areas for the break period.
 Vehicles left outside of the designated parking lot may be towed at the owner's expense.
 There will be no storage of vehicles on the Olin College campus during the summer months unless the student is employed by the College for the summer.
-Violators will be subject to ticketing and towing at their expense and may incur additional storage fees imposed by the tow company.
+Violators will be subject to ticketing and towing at their expense and may incur additional storage fees imposed by the tow companies.

 Abandonment